ashfaaqrifath/Casper/README.md

   <a href="https://getleon.ai"><img width="300" src="casper_title.png" alt="Leon"></a><br>
 </h1>

-Casper is a personal virtual assistant written in python to automate desktop tasks just using voice commands.
-It can play music, take notes, search the web, open applications, send emails and more.
+Casper is a Desktop Assistant written in Python that uses Voice Recognition and a Text-To-Speech engine.
+It can automate tasks such as Taking notes, Searching the web, Find locations, Open and close applications, Answer questions, Send emails and more.

 ## Authors